orlin/daps/README.md

 # daps -- docker, ansible, processes & services

 This is a devops project for infrastructure as code.

+Not in active development...
+Though to be kept in mind, and hopefully taken further.

+## Why

 [Culture is Defined by What You Cannot Say](http://thinkrelevance.com/blog/2014/02/17/culture-is-defined-by-what-you-cannot-say).

+## Ideas

 Points of interest: